-In December we asked you what questions you had for Dr. Rivers.
-Here he has answered your most common concerns about winter (cold weather) skin care.
-As always, if you have anymore inquiries please email us at email@example.com.
+Dr. Rivers answers five of his most commonly asked patient questions about winter (cold weather) skin care.
+As always, if you have any inquiries please email us at email@example.com.

 What is your favourite tip for patients dealing with dry skin year round?
 What about just during the winter?